-Students will learn every phase of building a cob building from foundation through the roof connection in lectures/theory.
+Students will learn every phase of building cob walls from an existing foundation to an existing ceiling in lectures and theory.
 In addition to the lectures, slideshows and videos will be shown to support and enhance their understanding of cob materials, cob building, design, geography , budgeting, business options and legal issues.

 Our hands-on practice will include: